Basek/architecture-center/docs/multitenant-identity/signup.md

 These buttons invoke actions in the `AccountController` class.

-The `SignIn` action returns a **ChallegeResult**, which causes the OpenID Connect middleware to redirect to the authentication endpoint.
+The `SignIn` action returns a **ChallengeResult**, which causes the OpenID Connect middleware to redirect to the authentication endpoint.
 This is the default way to trigger authentication in ASP.NET Core.

 ```csharp
 [AllowAnonymous]